ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04a-math-preliminaries.md

 This can also be written $f(1) + f(2) + \cdots + f(n-1) + f(n)$.
 Within a sentence, Sigma notation is typeset as $\sum_{i=1}^{n} f(i)$.

-Given a summation, you often wish to replace it with an algebraic equation with the same value as the summation.
+Given a summation, you often wish to replace it with an algebraic expression with the same value as the summation.
 This is known as a [closed-form solution]{.term}, and the process of replacing the summation with its closed-form solution is known as solving the summation.
 For example, the summation $\sum_{i=1}^{n} 1$ is simply the expression "1" summed $n$ times (remember that $i$ ranges from 1 to $n$).
 Because the sum of $n$ ones is $n$, the closed-form solution is $n$.